Skip to Content

 Association Meetings are held as follows:

-The VSA Executive Board will host a mandatory monthly meeting every 2nd week of each calendar month during the academic school year in the months of August-May.
+The VSA Executive Board will host a mandatory monthly meeting every 2nd week of each calendar month during the academic school year in August- May.
 This is a closed meeting with VSA Executive Board members only.
 The meeting format may vary depending on peak or non-peak time frames throughout the school year.

 The VSA Advisory Council will host a mandatory monthly meeting every 3rd week of each calendar month during the academic school year in the months of August-May.
 This is a closed meeting with the VSA Executive Board and the Advisory Council members only.
 The meeting format may vary depending on peak or non-peak time frames throughout the school year.